Workshop created in 2011

 In the studio, the screenprints start in a dark room, where the screens dry and wait for the films to be "flashed" onto the canvases.
 The screen-printer knows his screens, chooses the thickness of his induction as if he were creating a mould, defining its roughness, fineness and density.
 It is then by hand that the inks, as well as their colours and textures, are made.
 He invents unexpected finishes by daring to use glitter, playing with gradations, testing the coverage of the solid areas in their lacquered perfection, or leaving room for imperfections like Japanese ceramics.

-Regressive or ostentatious, cosmetic or festive, glitter can be sprinkled on the surface of papers or included in a varnish.
-We see new materials, an effect in ink combining colour, reflection and glitter inclusions as in a gloss.
-To ensure that the effect is as impressive as it is long-lasting, we also offer glitter without fossil components, which is eco-friendly and biodegradable.
+Regressive or ostentatious, cosmetic or festive, glitter can be sprinkled on the surface of papers or mixed with varnish.
+A new material, an effect in the ink, combining color, reflection and inclusions of glitter like a lipgloss.
+To ensure that the effect is as stunning as it is long-lasting, we also offer free of fossil fuels glitter, eco-responsible and biodegradable.

-Silkscreen printing in relief is a unique material, and seeing the ink flow onto the paper and settling on it in relief is a very interesting process.
-With a thick screen, the ink is placed in a mould and remains on the sheet, giving a rounded and voluptuous result like silicone.
-The ink is worked in thickness, transparent or coloured, superimposing itself on a print or laying directly on the paper whereby the contrast of colours and materials, the tone on tone reveals the content.
-The size of the typography, the shape, the quality of the paper used, the liveliness of the colours, all these parameters are key to the success of this technique that our screen printers love to perfect.
+Relief screen printing is a unique material.
+Seeing the ink flowing on the paper and settling in relief is a very interesting process.
+With a thick screen, the ink sits in a mold and stays on the sheet, giving a rounded and voluptuous result like silicone.
+The ink is worked in thickness, transparent or colored, superimposed on a print or placed directly on the paper where by contrast of colors and materials, the tone on tone reveals the content.
+The size of the typography, the shape, the quality of the paper used, the liveliness of the colors, all these parameters are key in the success of this technique that our screen printers like to perfect.

-The most artistic of the factory’s techniques are indeed random/ irregular printing.
-The inks are applied directly on the screen in nuances and new nuances are created with each passage.
-Each print is a unique version of the same vision which can then vary infinitely.
-The Kenzo Memento 2018 invitation played the “Vague d’HokusaÏ” in a series of invitations and posters sent, displayed and shared in a hypnotic video before the show.
+The most artistic of the workshop’s techniques is random printing.
+Directly placed on the screen, the inks are applied in shades and with each pass new shades are created.
+Each print is a unique version of the same visual that can vary infinitely.
+The Kenzo Memento 2018 invitation played off of “Hokusaï’s Wave” in a series of invitations and posters sent, displayed and shared in a hypnotic video before the show.
 Collector!